 Why Does A Mind Map Work?

 Notice that a mind map looks very similar to a brain network.
 That’s no coincidence!
 Mind maps model the way our brain stores and processes information.
-In short, a mind map is a graphic of what’s going on in our brain.
+In short, a mind map is a graphic of what’s happening in our brains.